The University of Wisconsin Oshkosh announced a plan today to expand the footprint of campus with a state-of-the art, riverfront conference center.

 The University-hotel-convention center partnership is not new in the country.
 Universities like Washington State, Penn State, Kent State, Virginia Tech and many others offer a community connection through convention and lodging space on or in close proximity to their campuses.

-“We have examined how several universities around the country have creatively and successfully connected hotels and welcome and convention centers to their campuses,” UW Oshkosh Vice Chancellor for Administrative Services Tom Sonnleitner said.
+“We have examined how several universities around the country have creatively and successfully connected hotels and welcome and convention centers to their campuses,” UW Oshkosh Vice Chancellor for Finance and Administration Tom Sonnleitner said.

 “We believe all boats rise in our hotel and Alumni Welcome and Conference Center proposal,” UW Oshkosh Chancellor Richard Wells said.
 “The demand for Oshkosh hotel beds is addressed.
 Just as important, the revitalized hotel’s relationship to our Alumni Welcome and Conference Center only two blocks away will significantly enhance UW Oshkosh’s first-rate reputation as a quality destination and host for educational conferences and events that advance our teaching, learning and public service mission.”